JanssenProject/jans/docs/janssen-server/auth-server/openid-features/acrs.md

 ### unmet_authentication_requirements

-If authorization request is sent to Authorization Endpoint with `acr_values` for which AS it not able to find "Person Authentication" custom script, it returns "unmet_authentication_requirements" with detail log in `jans-auth.log`.
+If authorization request is sent to Authorization Endpoint with `acr_values` for which AS is not able to find "Person Authentication" custom script, it returns "unmet_authentication_requirements" with detail log in `jans-auth.log`.

 ## Want to contribute?